wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-execd.rst

 ossec-execd
 =============

-``ossec-execd`` executes active responses by running the configured scripts.
+The ossec-execd program runs active responses by initiating the configured scripts.

 +-------------------------+---------------------------------+
 | Options                 | Descriptions                    |